 What is One Day’s Rest in Seven?

-Most nonexempt employees in the state of California are entitled to one day off every workweek, and any employer who refuses to give employees at least one day’s rest in seven may face legal action.
-As a California employee, understanding state and federal laws governing mandatory rest days for workers is imperative, as these laws dictate how your employer can legally schedule you during the workweek and how often you are entitled to a day off.
+Most non-exempt employees in the state of California are entitled to one day off every workweek, and any employer who refuses to give employees at least one day rest in seven may face legal action.
+As a California employee, understanding state and federal laws governing mandatory rest days for workers are imperative, as these laws dictate how your employer can legally schedule you during the workweek and how often you are entitled to a day off.
 For more information about California’s day of rest requirements, contact our experienced California employment law attorney at Davtyan Law Firm today.

 Understanding California’s “Day of Rest” Law